 Every child is a member of one of our four school houses, which are named after Kent castles: Bodiam (blue), Hever (Green), Rochester (Red) and Scotney (Yellow).
 Siblings are always placed in the same house.
 Pupils are awarded house 'Dojo' points for many reasons: for excellent work, good behaviour, trying hard, showing kindness, or modelling our school values.
 The children love the team spirit and camaraderie of supporting and representing their house, particularly at events such as Sports Day.
 In Year 6, pupils are elected by their peers to be House Captains and Vice Captains.

 The school communicates with parents and carers via an email system called Schoolcomms.
 Copies of letters and newsletters are also uploaded to the school website and can be found here and here.
 Parents are able to email their child’s class teacher directly with queries or concerns.
-To contact your child's teacher, please use the email format 'firstname.lastname@example.org' (for example email@example.com).
+To contact your child's teacher, please use the email format 'firstname.lastname@example.org' (eg email@example.com).
 The address for the main school office is firstname.lastname@example.org.
+For reporting absence, please email email@example.com or phone the school office on 01892 678980.
 For other queries, you can find contact details for the school leadership, admin and support teams here.

 We use a system called School Gateway for parents to provide consent for school trips, to book children into Early Birds and to pay for school activities.
 You can find more information here; once your child starts at school, you will be able to register for an account.
 If you have a smartphone, we recommend that you download the School Gateway app as the easiest way to use the service.